eduvpn/documentation/app/windows.md

 ## Principle

-**Principle**: anyone with a computer with just Microsoft Visual Studio on it MUST be able to build the application and its dependencies from source in the easiest way possible and generate an installable application (exe).
+**Principle**: anyone with a computer with just Microsoft Visual Studio Community 2015 (or newer when available) on it MUST be able to build the application and its dependencies from source in the easiest way possible and generate an installable application (exe).